AsherBond/cato/README.md

 ## Documentation

-All Cato documentation can be found here under Cato:
+All documentation can be found here:

 http://docs.cloudsidekick.com/docs/cato